quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part60_Dyna_Integrated.md

 ---

 #### Episode Performance Across Agents
 Background context: The experiment measures how many steps each agent takes to reach the goal state (G) in each episode.
-Different numbers of planning steps (\(n\)) affect learning efficiency significantly.
-The \(n=0\) (nonplanning) agent is notably slower compared to agents with more planning steps.
+Different numbers of planning steps ($n $) affect learning efficiency significantly.
+The $ n=0$(nonplanning) agent is notably slower compared to agents with more planning steps.

-:p What does the graph indicate about the number of episodes needed for different values of \(n\)?
+:p What does the graph indicate about the number of episodes needed for different values of $n$?
 ??x
-The graph shows that as the number of planning steps (\(n\)) increases, the number of episodes required to achieve near-optimal performance decreases significantly.
+The graph shows that as the number of planning steps ($n$) increases, the number of episodes required to achieve near-optimal performance decreases significantly.
 For example:
-- \(n=0\) (nonplanning) took around 25 episodes.
+- $n=0$(nonplanning) took around 25 episodes.
-- \(n=5\) achieved optimal performance in about five episodes.
+- $n=5$ achieved optimal performance in about five episodes.
-- \(n=50\) reached perfect performance in just three episodes.
+- $n=50$ reached perfect performance in just three episodes.

 This indicates that more planning steps lead to faster learning and better performance.